smu160/PvsNP/README.md

 If you already have Anaconda installed, then simply run `conda update --all` in your terminal.

+You will need to [install the latest plotly package](https://anaconda.org/anaconda/plotly), as well.
+Open up your terminal or the command prompt and run: `conda install -c anaconda plotly`

-In order to render plotly graphs, charts, and etc., please follow the instructions provided [here](https://github.com/jupyterlab/jupyter-renderers/tree/master/packages/plotly-extension)
+In order to render plotly graphs, charts, and etc. in Jupyterlab, please follow the instructions provided [here](https://github.com/jupyterlab/jupyter-renderers/tree/master/packages/plotly-extension)

 ## Troubleshooting